cvarjao-o/shared-components-cross-images/README.md

 - Android SDK Level: `28`
 - Android Version: `9.0.0_r1`

-The versions are too low for most deployments, and therefore this images builds the images configured with the following variables:
+The versions are too high for most deployments, and therefore this images builds the images configured with the following variables:

 - Android NDK Version: `r13b`
 - Android SDK Level: `21`